Four steps to password freedom

 Number and type of applications and services

 Capturing the number of applications used is easier once you have the departments, their hierarchy, and their stakeholders.
 In this approach, you should have an organized list of departments and the hierarchy in each.
 You can now associate the applications that are used by all levels within each department.
 You'll also want to document whether the application is internally developed or commercially available off-the-shelf (COTS).
-If the later, document the manufacture and the version.
+If the latter, document the manufacturer and the version.
 Also, do not forget web-based applications or services when inventorying applications.

 Number of work personas